Jai2501/DockerExamples/README.md

 ### Flags

 > `-p` is to map port number from Container to PC

+- Usually Port Numbers 0 - 1023 are reserved by the OS, and should be avoided

 > `-d` is to run in detached mode